-Usability Metrics that Matter: A Practical Approach to Measure Usability
+Usability Metrics that Matter: A Practical Approach to Measuring Usability

 UX goes beyond attractive designs and intuitive interfaces—it’s about ensuring users can achieve their goals effectively without frustration.
 To understand how well your product is performing, you need more than just subjective opinions.
 You need concrete, quantifiable indicators.
-This is where UX metrics become useful.
+This is where usability metrics (also known as UX metrics) become useful.

-In this article, we look into the different types of UX metrics, discuss their importance in user research, and provide practical strategies for gathering and analyzing this data.
-Whether you’re launching a new product or refining an existing one, understanding UX metrics will help you to make data-driven decisions.
+In this blog post, we will look into the different types of usability metrics, discuss their importance in user research, and provide practical strategies for gathering and analyzing this data.
+Whether you’re launching a new product or refining an existing one, understanding how to track these metrics will help you to make data-driven decisions, and ultimately ship products that are easy to use and deliver the most value to your users.

-While design aesthetics and functionality are important, metrics provide a clear, objective picture of how users are engaging with your product.
+While design aesthetics and functionality are important, quantitative and qualitative metrics related to usability can provide a clear, objective picture of how users are engaging with your product.
 Tracking quantifiable metrics will help you address critical questions that provide insights to user engagement, customer satisfaction, and more.
+If you pay close attention to these metrics and continue to iterate based on user feedback, you will ensure that the product continues to improve and deliver more value to its users.

 Below are example questions that can be answered: